What are the code requirements for haunted house attractions?

 - Per Section 10.8.1, emergency action plans are required.

-Other requirements, not specific just to haunted houses or special amusement buildings may also apply:
+Other requirements, not specific just to haunted houses or special amusement buildings, may also apply, such as:

 - Permits (see Section 1.12)